 Data collected by the Human Rights Campaign suggests transgender workplace discrimination is nothing new.
 According to the Human Rights Campaign, six different studies conducted between 1996 and 2006 suggest 20 to 57 percent of transgender workers have experienced workplace discrimination.

 Fortunately, transgender workers do have legal options when confronted with discrimination.
 The Equal Employment Opportunity Commission (EEOC) considers discrimination against transgender workers as a form of sex discrimination.
 In addition, the California Fair Employment and Housing Act offers legal protections for transgender workers facing discrimination.
 Transgender workers experiencing discrimination should contact an employment attorney to discuss legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help transgender workers facing workplace discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help transgender workers facing workplace discrimination.